YinJC/uk-tex-faq/FAQ-csname.md

----
-layout: page
-title: Defining a macro from an argument
+# Defining a macro from an argument
----

 It's common to want a command to create another command: often one wants the new command's name to derive from an argument.
 LaTeX